google/myelin-acorn-electron-hardware/standalone_cartridge_programmer/README.md

 This folder contains the PCB design, HDL, and firmware for a board that allows access to an Acorn Electron cartridge over USB.

-I've built one of these boards and implemented the read path, so it can dump out the contents of a ROM cartridge.  nINFC, nINFD, and writes are not yet implemented.
+I've built one of these boards and implemented the read path, so it can dump out the contents of a ROM cartridge.
+I've also implemented /INFC and /INFD page access, and successfully downloaded ROM images from a Mega Games Cartridge.

 [pcb/](pcb/) - PCB design